carlosmunoz/zanata-wiki/OpeningTranslationProject.md

 ## Open an Iteration for Translation

 A translator wishing to contribute to a project translation needs to click the "Translate" link for the desired iteration and language.
-This takes the translator to the web-based Translation Workspace (!WebTrans), which is covered in the next section.
+This takes the translator to the web-based Translation Workspace (WebTrans), which is covered in the next section.